 - 2 ounces cream cheese, softened

-- Preheat oven to 375°F. Wash sweet potatoes and prick all over with a fork.
-Wrap in foil and bake for 1 hour, or until tender when pierced by a fork.
+- Preheat oven to 375°F. Scrub sweet potatoes and prick all over with a fork.
+Place on foil-lined baking sheet and bake for 1 hour to 1 hour, 15 minutes, or until tender when pierced by a fork.
+Cool potatoes slightly.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.